esaurez/ETDB/README.md

 ## Testing Mixin Combinations

-The files under `src/main/java/com/att/research/mdbc/tests` can be used to test various MDBC operations with various combinations of Mixins.
+The files under `src/main/java/com/att/research/mdbc/tests` can be used to test various ETDB operations with various combinations of Mixins.
 The tests are controlled via the file `src/main/resources/tests.json`.
 More details are available in the javadoc for this package.

-## Limitations of MDBC
+## Limitations of ETDB

-* The `java.sql.Statement.executeBatch()` method is not supported by MDBC.
+* The `java.sql.Statement.executeBatch()` method is not supported by ETDB.
 It is not prohibited either; if you use this, your results will be unpredictable (and probably wrong).

 * When used with a DB server, there is some delay as dirty row information is copied from a table in the database, to the dirty table in Cassandra.
 This opens a window during which all sorts of mischief may occur.

-* MDBC *only* copies the results of SELECTs, INSERTs, DELETEs, and UPDATEs.
-Other database operations must be performed outside of the purview of MDBC.
+* ETDB *only* copies the results of SELECTs, INSERTs, DELETEs, and UPDATEs.
+Other database operations must be performed outside of the purview of ETDB.
 In particular, CREATE-ing or DROP-ing tables or databases must be done individually on each database instance.

-* Some of the table definitions may need adjusting depending upon the variables of your use of MDBC.
-For example, the MySQL mixin assumes (in its definition of the MDBC_TRANSLOG table) that all table names will be no more than 255 bytes, and that tables rows (expressed in JSON) will be no longer than 512 bytes.
+* Some of the table definitions may need adjusting depending upon the variables of your use of ETDB.
+For example, the MySQL mixin assumes (in its definition of the ETDB_TRANSLOG table) that all table names will be no more than 255 bytes, and that tables rows (expressed in JSON) will be no longer than 512 bytes.
 If this is not true, you should adjust, edit, and recompile.

-* MDBC is limited to only data types that can be easily translated to a Cassandra equivalent;
+* ETDB is limited to only data types that can be easily translated to a Cassandra equivalent;
 e.g. BIGINT, BOOLEAN, BLOB, DOUBLE, INT, TIMESTAMP, VARCHAR

 * To find the data types that your database is currently using run the following command: